Lesson of the widow's mite: Biblical narrative

-"He sat down opposite the treasury and observed how the crowd put money into the treasury.
-Many rich people put in large sums.
-A poor widow also came and put in two small coins worth a few cents.
-Calling his disciples to himself, he said to them, 'Amen, I say to you, this poor widow put in more than all the other contributors to the treasury.
-For they have all contributed from their surplus wealth, but she, from her poverty, has contributed all she had, her whole livelihood.
+Interpretation

-Commentary
+The traditional interpretation of this story tends to view it as contrasting the conduct of the scribes with that of the widow, and encouraging generous giving; it is often read with 2 Corinthians 9:7, "... for God loves a cheerful giver".

-The traditional interpretation of this story tends to view it as contrasting the conduct of the scribes with that of the widow, and encouraging generous giving; often read with 2 Corinthians 9:7, "... for God loves a cheerful giver."
+The account of the widow's offering is often used by some churches to encourage the faithful to follow her example and make large offerings, despite a precarious situation.
+Various theologians have criticized this interpretation.
+They connect this story with Jesus' condemnation of religious leaders devouring the houses of widows in the preceding verse (Gospel according to Luke, chapter 20).
+Thus Jesus would not have wanted to show the example of a generous donor, but rather to denounce a case of injustice.

 However, Addison Wright observes that there is no indication given of the widow's demeanor or frame of mind.
 He points out that earlier, in Mark 7:10-13, Jesus takes to task the scribes and Pharisees for a hypocrisy that would impoverish parents.

 For Moses said, 'Honor your father and your mother,' and 'Whoever curses father or mother shall die.'
 Yet you say, 'If a person says to father or mother, "Any support you might have had from me is qorban"' (meaning, dedicated to God), you allow him to do nothing more for his father or mother.
 You nullify the word of God in favor of your tradition that you have handed on.
 And you do many such things."